Suprep Bowel Prep Kit

 It is not known whether this medicine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medicine to anyone under 5 years old without medical advice.

-How should I take Suprep Bowel Prep Kit (magnesium, potassium, and sodium sulfates)?
+How should I take Suprep Bowel Prep Kit?

 This medicine must be mixed (diluted) with water before you take it.
 Drinking the undiluted solution out of the medicine bottle can cause unpleasant or dangerous side effects.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.